Artificial intelligence: This is what Bill Gates thinks about the future of AI-breakinglatest.news-Breaking Latest News

 Teachers won’t go away – but they will have to adapt, says Bill Gates

-Gates predicts that AI could transform education in the next five to 10 years by delivering content tailored to students’ learning styles, as well as learning what motivates individual students and leads them to develop interest in subjects lose.
+Gates predicts that AI could transform education in the next five to 10 years by delivering content tailored to students’ learning styles, as well as learning what motivates individual students and leads them to take an interest in subjects lose.

 AI could also help teachers plan lessons and assess students’ understanding of lesson topics.